akbareza/simpleLibrary/README.md

 python simpleLibrary.py
 ```

-### `Create Function`
+### Create Function
-To add a new book, select option 2 from the menu and enter the book information when prompted.
+To add a new book, select option `[2]` from the menu and enter the book information when prompted.
+The following fields should be completed when adding a book: Author, Year, Title, City, Publisher, ISBN, and Category.
+Once you have entered all the necessary information for a new book, the program will generate a unique book ID based on the date of book added and category of the book.

-### `Read Function`
+### Read Function
-To show list of book, select option 1 from the menu.
+To show list of book, select option `[1]` from the menu.
 The program includes filter and sort functions that can be used to display the desired view.
 You can apply the filter function to either all fields or specific fields.
 Similarly, the sort function can be configured to sort by ascending or descending order on selected fields.

+Additionally, there is an option to reset the book list to its initial state, removing any applied filter and sort settings.

 ### `Update Function`
 To update a book, select option 3 from the menu and enter the book ISBN when prompted.
 Then, enter the updated book information when prompted.